Price Position and Structural State

 Momentum, Volatility, and Indicator Pressure

 CROSS remains in a low-volatility setup.
-ATR% reads 8.68, near the lower side of its full historical range, and Bollinger Band width% reads 20.52, close to the bottom of its full historical range.
-20-day Volume Z-score is -0.14, so participation is not forcing a broader move yet.
+ATR% reads 7.33, close to the bottom of its full historical range, and Bollinger Band width% reads 19.78, close to the bottom of its full historical range.
+20-day Volume Z-score is -0.40, so participation is not forcing a broader move yet.

-Momentum is stronger.
-RSI is 56.62, ROC14 is +4.85%, and MACD histogram is positive.
-These readings point in the same direction: upside pressure is active across momentum and multi-day acceleration.
+Momentum is weaker.
+RSI is 35.52, ROC14 is -13.80%, and MACD histogram is negative.
+These readings point in the same direction: downside pressure is active, while recovery pressure remains limited.

 Broader Market Regime

 The Sigloid Index remains in a sideways regime, showing no clear broad market direction.
-CROSS has a weak link to that market condition, so price behavior depends mainly on asset specific structure rather than the broader market.
+CROSS has a moderate link to that market condition, so broader market moves can influence price behavior, but the effect is not consistent.

 Key Levels for the Next State Change